 Reading these stories made me realise that most renovation regrets come from – apart from shoddy work by the contractors and interior designers (IDs) – clients not speaking up or being firm about what they want.
 It must have something to do with the paiseh and non-confrontational culture we have.

-But here’s the thing… With renovations typically costing anywhere from $10,000 to $200,000 depending on size of property and complexity of the job, it is better to be kiasu and happy than paiseh and upset.
+But here’s the thing… With renovations typically costing anywhere from S$20,000 to S$200,000 depending on size of property and complexity of the job, it is better to be kiasu and happy than paiseh and upset.
 Just read these stories.

-Addie, lives in a five-room BTO flat in Sengkang
+Addie, lives in a 5-room BTO flat in Sengkang

 “My biggest regret was taking a chance on an ID that didn’t have much experience, and who was not meticulous in drawing up the layout and got measurements wrong.
 This resulted in my kitchen not having the look I wanted and a very stressful experience.
 Don’t get swayed by someone who is very good at reassuring your worries and doubts, especially if they are constantly doing it, because in the end those are just words, and you need someone who is a do-er, not a talker.”

 2. I regret… Not supervising the renovation from the start

 Hannah, lives in a penthouse unit in Holland Village

 “My family and I were living in Australia at the time, and no one was around to supervise the ID and contractor who was working on our Singapore house.
 We found out they had shoddy workmanship several years later, when the rainwater kept leaking into the circuit board.
 Turns out they did not waterproof the roof and several walls!
 They also gave us windows that were not certified for high-rise buildings; it would rattle when there was strong wind.